freeCodeCamp/guide/src/pages/html/html5-audio/index.md

 ---
 ## HTML5 Audio

-Before HTML5, audio files must be played in a browser with a plug-in (like flash).
-The HTML <audio> element is used to embed sound content in documents.
-It may contain one or more audio sources, represented using the src attribute or the [source](<source>) element
+Before HTML5, audio files had to be played in a browser using a plug-in like Adobe Flash.
+With HTML5, the <audio> element can be used to embed sound content in documents instead.
+The tag may contain one or more audio sources, each of whic is represented using an `src` attribute or a [source](<source>) element.

-To embed audio file into web page, just add this code snippet and change the src of audio file.
+The following code snippet adds an audio file with the filename `tutorial.ogg` or `tutorial.mp3`.
+The <source> element indicates alternative audio files which the browser may choose from.
+The browser will utilize the first recognized format.

 ```html
 <audio controls>